bachelor of science in nursing for rns (RN-BSN) (ONLINE PROGRAM)

 who identify interest in earning the B.S. degree in Nursing at Southern Connecticut

 State University.
-Students MUST indicate their intention to pursue the RN to BSN program
+Students MUST indicate their intention to pursue the RN to BS program

 upon admissions to the community college nursing program in the CT-CCNP.
 Dual Admissions

 students will enjoy several benefits that include: guaranteed enrollment in the B.S.